Self-supervised Geometric Features Discovery via Interpretable Attention for Vehicle Re-Identification and Beyond: Experiments

-In this section, we will demonstrate the potential usage of our approach in person ReID and multi-target multi-camera (MTMC) vehicle tracking that are highly related to vehicle ReID.
+In this section, we demonstrate the potential application of our approach in person ReID and multi-target multi-camera (MTMC) vehicle tracking.

-\bfsection{Person ReID} Rather than identifying individual vehicles, this task aims to identify the same person in images taken from different cameras.
-We conduct experiments on Market-1501 \cite{market1501} and DukeMTMC-reID \cite{dukemtmcreid}, two widely used benchmark datasets for person ReID.
-Our training details keep identical to those on VehicleID.
-We compare our results with some recent works in Table \ref{person_table}.
-As we see, though our approach is not intentionally developed for person ReID, our performance is still very promising.
+\bfsection{Person ReID} Instead of identifying individual vehicles, this task aims to associate the same person in images taken from different cameras.
+We conduct experiments on Market-1501 \cite{market1501} and DukeMTMC-reID \cite{dukemtmcreid}, two most widely used benchmarks for person ReID.
+The training details keep identical to those on VehicleID.
+We compare our performances with recent works in Table \ref{person_table}.
+As we see, though our approach is not intentionally proposed and tuned for person ReID, its performances are still very promising.
 We believe it will perform much better if the hyperparameters are fine-tuned accordingly.